John Gregory (engineer): Identification

 The skull belonging to Gregory was found at NgLj-3 with one of his molars being given the designation NgLj-3:34 and subjected to genetic and isotopic analysis.
 The archaeological DNA of twenty-nine expedition personnel has been analyzed as of 2021, with twenty-three coming from sites in Erebus Bay.
 Seventeen self-identified descendants of expedition personnel have submitted DNA samples for comparison.
 The first sixteen found no matches, but the seventeenth matched with John Gregory.
 Jonathan Gregory (b.
 1982) from Port Elizabeth, South Africa, John Gregory's great-great-great-grandson was confirmed a DNA match to NgLj-3:34 in 2021 by a team of researchers from University of Waterloo, Lakehead University, and Trent University.
 Gregory was the first expedition member to be identified using DNA analysis.
 Gregory is the sixth expedition member to have his remains identified by any means, after John Torrington, John Hartnell, William Braine, John Irving, and Harry Goodsir.
-As of 2021, no other remains have been matched with DNA samples.
+In 2024, the remains of James Fitzjames were also identified through DNA.
 The identification of Gregory has been described as one of the most important developments in Franklin expedition research in 2021.